-- Federal Supplemental Educational Opportunity Grant (SEOG) (awards range from \$200 \$1,000) You are eligible to receive the SEOG if you are a Pell-eligible, undergraduate student pursuing your first bachelor's degree, and you demonstrate "exceptional financial need," typically equated with a 0 Estimated Family Contribution (EFC) as indicated on your Student Aid Report (SAR).
-Because funding is limited, priority is given to applicants meeting the February 15 FAFSA filing deadline. - Survivor Tuition Benefit Program The New Jersey Higher Education Student Assistance Authority (HESAA) determines student eligibility.
+Survivor Tuition Benefit Program The New Jersey Higher Education Student Assistance Authority (HESAA) determines student eligibility.
 This award provides tuition to surviving children or spouses of New Jersey firefighters, emergency service workers or law enforcement officers killed in the line of duty.
 The recipient must be a United States citizen or eligible non-citizen and enrolled at least half-time in an undergraduate program.
-The recipient must also meet the university's Satisfactory Academic Progress standards. - Law Enforcement Memorial Scholarship (LEOMS) The New Jersey Higher Education Student Assistance Authority (HESAA) determines student eligibility.
-This award covers the recipient's Cost of Attendance (tuition, fees, books, room, board, transportation, and miscellaneous) minus any other scholarships, grants, benefits and assistance received.
+The recipient must also meet the university's Satisfactory Academic Progress standards.

+Law Enforcement Memorial Scholarship (LEOMS) The New Jersey Higher Education Student Assistance Authority(HESAA) determines student eligibility.
+This award covers the recipient's Cost of Attendance (tuition, fees, books, housing, food, transportation, and miscellaneous) minus any other scholarships, grants, benefits and assistance received.
 The recipient must be a dependent child of a New Jersey law enforcement officer killed in the line of duty.
 The recipient must be a United States citizen or eligible non-citizen and enrolled full time in an undergraduate program.
 The recipient must also meet the university's Satisfactory Academic Progress standards.

-• NJ Foster Care Scholars The New Jersey Department of Children and Families determines student eligibility for this award.
-This award covers remaining tuition, fees, room, board and transportation amounts at a New Jersey Public School after federal and state aid have been applied.
+NJ Foster Care Scholars The New Jersey Department of Children and Families determines student eligibility for this award.
+This award covers remaining tuition, fees, housing, food and transportation amounts at a New Jersey Public School after federal and state aid have been applied.
 The student must be between 16 to 23 years of age, received a high school diploma or GED, and be admitted into a degree or certificate program.
 The recipient must be a United States citizen or eligible non-citizen, complete an FAFSA application every year, and meet the university's Satisfactory Academic Progress standards.
 To apply for this award please go online to www.fafsonline.org or call 800-222-0047.